SAP-CLM-SL/ISLM/docs/ISLM_with_SAPAIServices_BTP/connection.md

 # Set up the connection for Intelligent Scenario to connect to BTP based ML service

 Once the Intelligent Scenario is published, we need to maintain the connection for the intelligent scenario in SAP S/4 HANA with the Data Attribute Recommendation service in BTP.
-This service has already been provisioned in BTP and **service key** is available in the Desktop folder.
+This service has already been provisioned in BTP and **service key** is available in the Cheat sheet.

 1. Open transaction **/nSPRO** in **S4H** system via **SAP Logon**.
 And click **SAP Reference IMG** button.
    ![](./images/22.png)